URA SUM and Difference

 Description

-The URA Sum and Difference Monopulse block estimates the direction of arrival of a narrowband signal on a uniform rectangular array (URA) based on an initial assumption using the sum and difference method of the antenna pattern.
+The URA Sum and Difference Monopulse block evaluates the direction of arrival of a narrowband signal to a uniform rectangular array (URA) based on an initial assumption using the sum-difference method of the antenna radiation pattern.

-The block obtains the difference control vector by changing the phase of the second half of the summation control vector.
+The block obtains a difference control vector by changing the phase of the second half of the total control vector.

 Ports

-Input signal as a matrix, columns of which correspond to channels.
+The input signal is in the form of a matrix, the columns of which correspond to the channels.
 The rows correspond to the signal samples.

 Data types: Float16